mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsData) UnSetReportTheme()
 ```

-UnsetReportTheme ensures that no value is present for ReportTheme, not even an explicit nil.
+UnSetReportTheme ensures that no value is present for ReportTheme, not even an explicit nil.

 <a name="ReportsData.UnSetTheme"></a>
 ### func \(\*ReportsData\) [UnSetTheme](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_data.go#L408>)